 If your posts are poorly written and structured readers are likely to click away from your website, people will not share them on social media platforms and they may not bother returning to your site to read any more blogs.

 The best way to avoid these kinds of issues is to structure your content in a way that makes it easy to read and looks appealing to your readers.
 This can include putting an index at the beginning of your post, keep your paragraphs short and use subheadings and images to break up the text.
 Headings and subheadings are not just important for SEO value, but also user experience.
 Perhaps the reader does not need to know all aspects of the blog and wants to find the required information quickly – headings are a perfect way to dissect your content.

 Combine this with clear, concise vocabulary and you have a post that will rank well with search engines but also keep your audience engaged to the very end.

 But always remember the first rule of writing which is the quality of your post is of paramount importance.

-If it’s a good blog which is only 500 words in length, don’t stretch it out for the sake of it.
-If you have a 1000 words or more worth of information then use it to the best of your abilities.
+If it’s a great blog that is only 500 words in length, don’t stretch it out for the sake of it.
+If you have 1000 words or more worth of information then use it to the best of your abilities.

 We’ve established that when writing blog posts of a greater length, the key is quality and readable content.
 Google has recently released its E.A.T guidelines for assessing blog posts and pages across websites.
 Google E.A.T stands for: